“We think we have free will,” Vassal says. “We can’t not think we have it. But we don’t have it.”

 “Jimmy, if we go public with an effort to upgrade people’s respect for the word ‘shit’, would that hurt your credibility?”

 “In the super-tolerant U.S. of A., where freedom of thought and speech is sacred?
 Never!” said Jimmy.
 “I’m kidding, of course.
 It might hurt, but not for long, and probably not at all.
 In the climate that’s coming, there’ll be all kinds of expression flying around, plenty of it worse than that.”

 “Besides, Vassal, once they get past their usual superficial rage, they’ll be glad to get hold of your invention.
 Imagine where they’ll send it when they get their sticky hands on it.
 As we’ve said, there’s gonna be free porn in many places.
 Most will be non-professional, the sex that everybody has all the time but other people don’t see.
 That could be a turn-on, breathtaking for those guys and others.
-It’ll be on the air everywhere, for everyone.
+It’ll be available to anyone.
 People will watch whatever excites them.”

 “As you folks said, pornography, if that will still be the word for it, will be one of the biggest uses of my invention,” said Vassal.
 “Everyone a voyeur.
-It’s sure to stimulate people’s sex drives.
-It should help the human gene pool thrive.
+It may stimulate people’s sex drives more than ever,